 Principal Gary Breen"It is a greater work to educate a child in the true larger sense of the word than to rule a state.” — William Ellery Channing

-As Principal of Thomas Jefferson Elementary School, it is my sincere pleasure and honor to work with the TJ and Bells families as I begin my 8th year as the building leader.
-Together with Elementary Supervisor, Beth Neiderman, we work to provide the necessar resources for every child to be successful.
-We are proud of our Kindergarten program and love that our Bells Families are part of the TJ culture.
+As Principal of Thomas Jefferson Elementary School, it is my sincere pleasure and honor to work with the TJ families as I begin my 9th year as the building leader.
+Together with Elementary Supervisor, Beth Neiderman, we work to provide the necessary resources for every child to be successful.
+We are proud of our teachers and staff members who give of themselves so freely to support each child in the building.

 I am a proud product of the Washington Township School District, and my professional career has kept me here as an educator.
 I attended Whitman Elementary School and graduated from WTHS in 1981.
 I received a Bachelor’s degree in Computer Science from LaSalle University, received a Bachelor’s degree in Elementary Education from Rowan University, and earned a Master’s degree in Educational Leadership from Wilmington University.
 I hold certifications as a Teacher K-8, Supervisor, Principal, and School Administrator.
 I have spent 20 years teaching 4th and 5th grade at Birches Elementary School, and assumed the role of Elementary Supervisor in 2010.
 In addition to my record of success in the classroom and as a supervisor, my involvement in curriculum development has been varied and extensive.